alexdelorenzo/cast_control/README.md

 This is useful if you'd like to start `cast_control` at login, and there is a chance that your device isn't on, or you're on a different network.

 ### Reconnect or disconnect the background service
-If the background service is running, you can force it to reconnect and restart, or to disconnect it entirely.
+If the background service is running, you can force it to reconnect and restart, or disconnect it entirely.
 ```bash
 $ cast_control service reconnect
 # or